The Rules, Etiquette, and Ethics of Birding (Hint: Don’t Be A Jerk!)

 - I have found most people don’t mind sharing their stuff a time or two, but if every 2 minutes you need to use my binoculars to see a bird, it starts to get somewhat annoying.
 Don’t ruin someone’s day because you came unprepared.
 This includes packing the appropriate clothing for the weather and bringing enough water and snacks.

 - Saying “Please” and “Thank You” still go a long way.

 - If you are a beginning birder and need some help, almost everyone will be willing.
-Just be respectful and nice and don’t act like your entitled to someone’s personal attention!
+Just be respectful and kind and don’t act like your entitled to someone’s attention!
 If there is a guide, make sure to stop and thank them for the day.
-I have never guided a group but it looks like hard work!
+I have never guided a group, but it looks like hard work!

 “Take Only Pictures, Leave Only Footprints.”

-I’m sure you have heard this quote often or seen it on a picture somewhere.
-I don’t care if its overused!
-The meaning applies to birders heading into potentially sensitive habitat.
+I’m sure you have heard this quote often or seen it in a picture somewhere.
+I don’t care if it’s overused!
+The meaning applies to birders heading into a potentially sensitive habitat.

 #12: Stay on Trails and Paths.

-This should be an easy rule to follow but often it is not!
-Especially when the Baltimore Oriole that you can hear but just can’t see is just on the other side of that tree across the field!
+This should be an easy rule to follow, but often it is not!
+Especially when the Baltimore Orioles that you can hear but just can’t see are on the other side of that tree across the field!